Sushil J. Louis

 All students are expected to attend all scheduled classes.

 You are encouraged to discuss ideas and techniques broadly with other class members, but not the specifics of assigned problems except as part of group projects.
-Sharing of code or intermediate designs is expressly prohibited.
 Read the code of student conduct at http://www.unr.edu/stsv/acdispol.html.
 All write-ups, reviews, documentation, and other written material must be original and may not be derived from other sources.

 From time to time we will have invited speakers to give us a talk related to this course.
 The class may then meet at another location.
 I will notify the class when we such a lecture and I will post a message on our web page.